GluuFederation/docs-ce-prod/docs/source/operation/custom-design.md

 ```

 !!!
 Note
-    Jar files copied to `/opt/gluu/jetty/identity/custom/libs` are not accessible to custom scripts which run in oxauth
+    Jar files copied to `/opt/gluu/jetty/identity/custom/libs` are not accessible to custom scripts which run in an oxAuth context.
-    context.
 Only the ones in `/opt/gluu/jetty/oxauth/custom/libs` are.
 Jar files copied to `/opt/gluu/jetty/identity/custom/libs` are only accessible to oxTrust code.
-This is relevant
-    for individuals who are doing customization of oxtrust beyond UI changes.
+This is relevant for individuals who are doing customization of oxTrust beyond UI changes.

 Additional libs/plugins should be registered in `/opt/gluu/jetty/oxauth/webapps/oxauth.xml` or `/opt/gluu/jetty/identity/webapps/identity.xml` in attribute `<Set name="extraClasspath"></Set>`